Zeald/.github/pull_request_template.md

+# Why?
+_Add a reason for why these changes are needed, ie what is the motivation.
+Some bullet points, or a link to a spec or trello card  eg_
+-  _DELETE ME_  Improve error handling, to make it easier to resolve issues

 # What is it?
 _Add a summary of the features or bugfixes this PR introduces eg_
 - [x] _DELETE ME_ First feature with some description of how it works